It’s time to capitalize on these 3 rent payment trends

 The ability to pay digitally is especially important to millennials and Generation Z renters who are accustomed to carrying out transactions online with the touch of a button.

-“It's going to become more and more like table stakes for landlords to provide these easy-to-use solutions to collect rent,” Ferrera says.
+“It's going to become more and more like table stakes for property owners to provide these easy-to-use solutions to collect rent,” Ferrera says.

-“You make your life a little bit easier, and you serve your tenants’ needs by giving them an option to pay in a more streamlined and efficient way.”
+“You make your life a little bit easier, and you serve your renters’ needs by giving them an option to pay in a more streamlined and efficient way.”

-2. Beyond efficiency: Use rent collection to inform business decisions
+2. Use rent collection to inform business decisions

 “Any time that I spend on maintenance requests or doing rent collection manually is time that I’m not spending finding new leads and growing my portfolio,” Ferrera says.